Battle of Moscow (1612): First battle

-On September 1, 1612, Polish–Lithuanian forces unsuccessfully tried to break the siege of the Moscow Kremlin, and rescue the Commonwealth garrison under Mikołaj Struś which was present there.
+On 1 September 1612, Polish–Lithuanian forces unsuccessfully tried to break the siege of the Moscow Kremlin and rescue the Commonwealth garrison under Mikołaj Struś, which was present there.
 To achieve this, they attacked from the west, towards the suburbs of Moscow.
 Polish hussars, backed by Polish, Hungarian, and German infantry, managed to break the Russian lines.
-At the same time, however, the right wing of the Commonwealth forces was exposed, which was immediately noticed by the Don Cossacks (allied with the Russians) of Dmitry Troubetskoy, who awaited the outcome of the battle on the other bank of the Moscow River.
+However, at the same time, the right wing of the Commonwealth forces was exposed, which was immediately noticed by the Don Cossacks (allied with the Russians) of Dmitry Troubetskoy, who awaited the outcome of the battle on the other bank of the Moscow River.
 Part of their cavalry attacked together with forces Pozharsky sent to Trubetskoy’s aid beforehand, managing to disperse the Polish–Lithuanian forces.
 At the same time, the Commonwealth units in the Kremlin tried to attack the Russian positions, but also failed.
 On this day, both sides lost some 1,000 men.

 Second battle

-On September 3, Chodkiewicz decided to attack Moscow via its southern suburb, the Zamoskvorechye District.
+On 3 September, Chodkiewicz decided to attack Moscow through its southern suburb, the Zamoskvorechye District.
 Some 600 Hungarian infantrymen managed to reach the walls of the Kremlin.
-They were followed by main Commonwealth units, which however were halted in the narrow streets of the district.
+They were followed by the main Commonwealth units, which were halted in the narrow streets of the district.
 After a Russian counterattack, Chodkiewicz ordered a retreat, losing several hundred men.

-Outcome
+Aftermath

-Chodkiewicz's August advance was met with failure, as was King Sigismund's invasion, when he was stopped in November, less than 90 km from Moscow.
-According to Dunning, "On October 26, Mstislavskii... led Ivan Romanov, Mikhail Romanov, and other sheepish aristocrats out of the Kremlin.
+Chodkiewicz's advance in August was met with failure, as was King Sigismund's invasion, when he was stopped in November, less than 90 km from Moscow.
+According to Dunning: "On October 26, Mstislavskii... led Ivan Romanov, Mikhail Romanov, and other sheepish aristocrats out of the Kremlin.
 The next day, October 27, the Polish garrison surrendered unconditionally, and national militia forces entered the capital."

+After the liberation of the capital, it became necessary to choose a new sovereign.
+In 1613, the Zemsky Sobor held a meeting in the Kremlin, and Mikhail Romanov was elected as the new tsar of all Russia, marking the end of the Time of Troubles as well as the establishment of the House of Romanov as the new ruling Russian dynasty.